zulip/zulip/api_docs/api-keys.md

 An **API key** is how a bot identifies itself to Zulip.
 For the official clients, such as the Python bindings, we recommend [downloading a `zuliprc` file](/api/configuring-python-bindings#download-a-zuliprc-file).
-This file contains an API key along with other necessary configuration values for using the Zulip API with a specific account on a Zulip server.
+This file contains an API key and other necessary configuration values for using the Zulip API with a specific account on a Zulip server.

 ## Get a bot's API key